Benji's Very Own Christmas Story: Crew

 The show was directed by Joe Camp.

 Nominations and awards

-Benji's Very Own Christmas Story was nominated for an Emmy Award in 1979 for Outstanding Children's Program along with A Special Sesame Street Christmas and Once Upon A Classic with Christmas Eve on Sesame Street being the eventual winner.
+Benji's Very Own Christmas Story was nominated for an Emmy Award in 1979 for Outstanding Children's Program.

 Actress Cynthia Smith was nominated for a Youth in Film Award (now known as the Young Artist Award) in 1979 for her performance.
-The other nominations in her category were Patsy Kensit for Hanover Street, Brooke Shields for Just You and Me, Kid, Mariel Hemingway for Manhattan and Trini Alvarado for Rich Kids.
-The winner was Diane Lane for A Little Romance.
 The film was also nominated in the category of Best TV Series or Special Featuring Youth.
-Also nominated in the same category were The Waltons, Little House on the Prairie, Diff'rent Strokes with the eventual winner being Eight is Enough.